Sdedding/vulapipeline/podman/README.md

 Running `make` with no arguments will print this README and some configuration variables.

+## Quick start

+The most common targets are:

+* `make test` – builds the container image, creates two test containers on the `vula-net` network and runs the automated tests.
+* `make gui` – launches a standalone desktop container with a noVNC server on port `6080`.
+* `make gui-test` – starts the test network like `make test` and also runs the GUI container on port `6081` connected to that network.
+Remove it with `make gui-test-clean`.
+* `make sh i=2` – open a shell in test container number `2`.

 ## Distributions

 This Makefile accepts a `dist` argument specifying which Linux distribution to